facontidavide/plotjuggler-release/README.md

     sudo dnf install qt5-qtbase-devel

-Then proceed as you would do with any cmake based project
+Then compile using cmake (qmake is NOT supported).

      mkdir build; cd build
      cmake ..
      make
      sudo make install

- Note: you should not skip the last installation step.
-Currently the plugins need to be installed in the folder __/usr/local/lib/PlotJuggler/__ otherwise PlotJuggle will not find them.
+ Note: the plugins need to be installed in the same folder of the executable or in __/usr/local/lib/PlotJuggler/__.

 # Note for ROS users

 If you use CATKIN to build this project, the ROS related plugins will be automatically included into the compilation.
-If you __don't want__ to compile the ROS plugins but catkin is installed in your system,  comment this line in CMakeLists.txt

-       find_package(catkin QUIET)

-You will also need to download and build this package: https://github.com/facontidavide/ros_type_introspection In ROS Indigo and Kinetic, you can just run
+You will also need to download and build this package: https://github.com/facontidavide/ros_type_introspection

+__IMPORTANT__: there is a critical bug in version 0.3.x of ros_type_introspection.
+Use version 0.4.X or later.

+__At the time of writing, you must compile ros_type_introspection from source (master branch).__

+In the future you will be able to install it on ROS Indigo and Kinetic:

        sudo apt-get install ros-indigo-ros-type-introspection or

        sudo apt-get install ros-kinetic-ros-type-introspection